onnela-lab/forest/ginkgo/examples/README.md

 examples
 ===

 This directory contains sample code for the `gpsrep` package.
-The contents are as follows.

 ## 1. `gpsrep_example.ipynb`